|Clefairy||Fairy||Cave||4 (1F-B1F), 9 (B2F)|

 This is a Double Battle where you and your opponent can both fight with two Pokémon.
 Similar to normal battles, you’ll send out the first two Pokémon in your party.
 If you are worried, feel free to re-order your party before this battle, but it’s not too hard anyway.

 To begin with, we recommend focusing on the same target for both of your Pokémon.
 That way if you manage to KO it, you only have to worry about handling one opponent afterwards.
-Ekans is probably the easier target since Koffing is a bit more bulky in Defence.
+Ekans is probably the easier target since Koffing is a bit more bulky in terms of Defense.

 Send Team Rocket blasting off and you can continue past them, towards the ladder to the south.
 Upstairs, you’ll be in another very short tunnel with a second ladder nearby.
 Go up this ladder to say goodbye to Mt.
 Moon.